 Snow Report & 7-Day Ski Forecast 2025/26

-Season status: The Alps are now in full winter mode.
-Most major resorts are open, with lift and terrain availability changing day-to-day due to operational controls and ongoing snowfall.
-Always check each resort’s live lift status before you set off.
+Season status: Mid-season conditions are firmly in place across the Alps.
+Most major resorts are operating with well-established coverage at altitude, and piste skiing is in great shape.
+As always, lift and sector openings can vary day-to-day due to wind and visibility, so it’s worth checking each resort’s live lift status before you set off.

 Quick Snow Summary